Subroto Mukerjee: Legacy

 ACM Pratap Chandra Lal considered Mukerjee the foremost pioneer of military aviation in India.
 He was a much-loved figure in the Air Force.
 Aspy Engineer, a close associate of Mukerjee, assumed the role of CAS from 1 December 1960.
 He issued a Special Order of the Day paying tribute to Mukerjee and called him the "Father of the Indian Air Force".

-Mukerjee, an eminent football lover and a regular member of Mohun Bagan Athletic Club, had conceived the idea of an inter-school all-India football tournament.
+Mukerjee, an eminent football lover and a regular member of Mohun Bagan, had conceived the idea of an inter-school all-India football tournament.
 This was implemented after his death.
 The Subroto Cup Football Tournament still helps find talented players from Indian schools.
 In July 1949, the RIAF introduced the Mukerjee Trophy for the 'Airmen's Mess and Dining Competition', in order for units to further improve messing conditions and amenities of airmen.

 Subroto Park in the Delhi Cantonment is named after Mukerjee.
 The Air Force School, the headquarters of the Western Air Command, and the Army Hospital (Research & Referral) are all located here.
 The Centre for Air Power Studies organises the Subroto Mukerjee International Seminar annually.